reverb/wordnik-oss/README.md

 ## Overview
 These are tools used to maintain a MongoDB deployment.

+### To build
-To build (requires apache ant 1.7 or greater, java 6):
+Requires apache ant 1.7 or greater, java 6:

 <pre>
 cd src/java
 ant install.ivy